The-Squadratics/openMRS_security_project/Designing for SSE.md

 ### Information Disclosure

+Information disclosure allows the malicious hackers to gain insightful and confidential information about the target they want to attack just by performing basic testing, and sometimes just by looking for information in public pages.

 Standard mitigation strategies for information disclosure type threats typically include the use of data encryption that makes use of established standards and follows industry best practices for key management.

 Interactions between the front end `client` and the OpenMRS backend are handled by an API written in Java.
 In our scenario, the system is set up and used on an intranet and so data isn't flowing back and forth on the open internet.

 Still, the API is written in such a way that any requests and associated responses are still processed using HTTPS and TLS to ensure communications are kept reasonably secure.

+OpenMRS provides its default authentication scheme that authenticates via DAO with OpenMRS usernames and passwords which checks against null credentials, credential equivalence problems etc. It sets the user context on the thread local so that the service layer can perform authentication/authorization checks.

 ### Denial of Service